The pure purpose of Estate Planning is to make an efficient transfer of wealth.

 Infinite Financial is an independently owned and operated Financial Services company in Barrie, Ontario.
 We specialize in Life Insurance, Retirement Planning and Estate Planning.

 Our Certified Financial Planners represent the major Banks, Investment, and Life Insurance companies in Canada.
 We pride ourselves in offering advice independent of any particular Life Insurance, Bank or Investment firm and based strictly on client’s needs.

 Contact us today or stop by our office in Barrie to say Hello!

-Infinite Financial places mutual fund transactions through Banwell Financial Inc. and Life Insurance transactions through Bridgeforce.
+Infinite Financial places mutual fund transactions through Investia Financial Services Inc. and Life Insurance transactions through Bridgeforce.
 To learn more about these relationships - click here